Scenario-Convert Tool

 --skip-turn-restrictions Ignore all defined turn restrictions on OSM import

-1. Using a single call with --sumo2mosaic:
+Using a single call with scenario create:

-This examples call would look like this:
+This example’s call would look like this:

 Argument Explanation